just-the-docs/just-the-docs/peopleops/SUBCONTRACTORS_GUIDE.md

 title: Subcontractor's Guide
 ---

+# Subcontractor's Guide

 **Purpose**

+Make our labour practices transparent and provide support for team members who are new to subcontracting.

 **Scope**

-## Subcontractor's Guide

-Currently covers taxes, categorization as a subcontractor, and benefits of incorporating.
+Currently covers taxes, categorization as a subcontractor, and the benefits of incorporating.

 Also check out our template [Subcontractor Agreement](SUBCONTRACTOR_AGREEMENT.md)